SpaceCP/Bugs/README.md

 1. Grab yourself a github account.
 2. Head over to the [Issues](https://github.com/SpaceCP/Bugs/issues) tab
 3. **Make sure your problem has NOT been reported yet**
-4. Either create a new issue, or contribute to the **already existing** thread.
+4. Either create a new issue, or contribute to the thread **already existing for the issue**.

 #### What should I write?

+Write one Github Issue per bug, don't create lists of bugs in one Issue.
 The more information, the better.
 Basically: try to help as much as you can in identifying and fixing the problem.
 We're specifically looking for the following information: